An overview of the gaming sector

-More games developers are offering internships, work experience or year-long placement opportunites to students.
+More games developers are offering internships, work experience or year-long placement opportunities to students.
 These may be advertised, but often only on their own websites, so it might be worth taking a proactive approach to locating opportunities by networking checking studio websites.
 Use Linked in and Twitter to follow studios - you may need a portfolio to apply for work experience.

 You might also be able to find opportunities using a speculative CV and covering letter, even if companies are not recruiting at the moment they may keep your CV on file.

 - East Midlands Indies offers a local networking opportunity for independent games developers.

 - Tech Nottingham also organise events and information evenings which students and recent graduates are welcome to attend.